DUI Under 21

 - Minor was not in a public place.

 The experienced DUI defense attorney will work with you to identify the defenses and present those defenses to the city of Frisco Municipal Court prosecutor or to a judge or jury.
-Frisco DUI defense lawyer Waren Price will work with you to identify defenses in your case and develop a strategy to ensure the best outcome.
+Plano DUI defense lawyer Waren Price will work with you to identify defenses in your case and develop a strategy to ensure the best outcome.

 Penalties For DUI By Minor